+Prof. Nicasio Mancini

-Prof. Nicasio Manciini Email: mancini.nicasio@hsr.it Prof. Pistello Mauro Email: mancini.nicasio@hsr.it Email: mauro.pistello@med.unipi.it
+Prof. Pistello Mauro

-Prof. Solforosi Laura Email: solforosi.laura@hsr.it
+Prof. Nicola Clementi

+Email: mancini.nicasio@hsr.it

+Email: mauro.pistello@med.unipi.it

+Email: clementi.nicola@hsr.it

 Course Description Bacteriology

 The purpose of this course is to give to students a thorough grounding in the comprehension of microbial structure, physiology and in the interplay between humans and microbes in different body sites and conditions.
 This will be achieved by studying microbial resident flora (microbiota), with particular attention to its composition, its changes during infectious diseases and to its role in the diffusion of resistance to antibiotics.